Chad-Kaplan/odin-recipes/README.md

 # odin-recipes
-I will be making a basic repcipe website with multiple pages.
+I will be making a basic recipe website with multiple pages.
 I'm doing this to practice basic html.